International Baccalaureate (IB)

 These themes are mapped against the Victorian Curriculum to ensure that all curriculum content prescribed by the Department of Education is taught.
 We believe the PYP allows us to do this in a richer, more vibrant way, that places your child at the centre of their learning.

-to extend and deepen student inquiries.
-A set of key concepts are used in
+and deepen student inquiries.
+A set of key concepts

 Form – What is it like?